apache/opennlp/README.md

 ## Building OpenNLP

-At least JDK 17 and Maven 3.3.9 are required to build the library.
+For the main branch, at least JDK 21 and Maven 3.9.x are required to build the library.

 After cloning the repository go into the destination directory and run: